Events

 endIntents

 You only receive events for the intents you've enabled.
-If a handler never fires, make sure the right intent is in your intents list:
+If a handler never fires, check that the right intent is in your config.
+See the Intents Reference for which intent gates which events.

 The ready Event